glawrence/titles-extension/README.md

 # Titles Extension
 A browser extension to get web page URLs and their page titles and then format them for easy use on a website or content management system by generating the HTML or other type of output.
 Whilst designed for my personal work with my Drupal site this should work in a variety of situations and therefore be of use to other people.

 The best place to get Titles Extension from is [Titles Extension :: Add-ons for Firefox](https://addons.mozilla.org/en-GB/firefox/addon/titles-extension/) as this is where the official, signed release is, that you can easily install into your Firefox.

+# Building
+The instructions for setting up your own development environment are in [BUILDING.md](BUILDING.md) which explains everything you need to do for modifying Titles Extension, currently this covers the old XUL style add-on as the Web Extension version has not been developed yet.

 # Issues
 * Multiprocess Firefox is not supported